newville/wxmplot/doc/examples.rst

 which will generate a plot like this:

-.. video:: _static/scope_mode.mp4
+.. video:: _static/scope_mode_generator.mp4
-   :alt: capture of images generated in scope mode.
+   :alt: capture of images generated from scope_mode_generator.py
    :muted:

 Note that your function should return or yield a list of (x, y) pairs.

-By way of comparison with the matplotlib example at https://matplotlib.org/stable/gallery/animation/strip_chart.html, a similar result can be generated with the somewhat shorter and less involved code example
+As a third example, and by way of comparison with the matplotlib example at https://matplotlib.org/stable/gallery/animation/strip_chart.html, a similar result can be generated with the somewhat shorter and less involved code example